 Reporting and Presenting Results

-This course introduces students to approaches to data collection and analysis.
+This course introduces approaches to data collection and analysis.
 The sessions covering qualitative research methods focus on developing literature reviews and developing and using data-gathering tools such as interviews, focus groups, and observations.
-Students also critically analyze published studies to evaluate the quality of the study design and the strength of the evidence and conclusions.
+You will critically analyze published studies to evaluate the quality of the study design and the strength of the evidence and conclusions.
 The sessions on quantitative methods cover the basics of data analysis, exploring how these principles affect approaches to research design and data gathering.
-Students learn experimental and quasi-experimental research designs and their application, sampling methods, ways of recognizing good data from bad, and beginning survey design.
-In short, they learn how to develop credible data—data that measures what it claims to measure and that is analyzed correctly.
+You will learn experimental and quasi-experimental research designs and their application, sampling methods, ways of recognizing good data from bad, and beginning survey design.
+In short, you will learn how to develop credible data—data that measures what it claims to measure and that is analyzed correctly.

 You'll Walk Away with